-In residential development, tandem parking will only be permitted if the two spaces in tandem are allocated to a single dwelling.
+In residential developments, tandem parking will only be permitted if the two spaces in tandem are allocated to a single dwelling.

-In non-residential developments, the use of tandem parking to satisfy long stay parking demand requirements may be permitted where it is not physically possible to provide parking spaces in a side-by-side configuration.
+The In non-residential developments, the use of tandem parking to satisfy long stay parking demand requirements in non-residential developments may be permitted where it is not physically possible to provide parking spaces in a side-by-side configuration.
 However, the tandem spaces must be for employee use only.

-Tandem spaces must satisfy the parking and access design standards in Section E1.10.
+Tandem spaces must satisfy the parking and access design standards in Section E1.8 below10.

-E1.9.4 Medical consulting rooms
+E1.9.4 E1.7.2 Medical consulting rooms